 — (@Jokermatt) August 3, 2015

-“Blondie were nowt but a disco band.
+“Blondie was nowt but a disco band.
 Call Me.
-Version Discotheque – #SemaineMoroder” – oddly that attracted some criticism, but it wasn’t sarcastic.
-Cnce I had a Love AKA the Disco Song and its variants proved the point in 1975.
+Version Discotheque – #SemaineMoroder” – oddly that attracted criticism, but it wasn’t sarcastic.
+Once I had a Love AKA the Disco Song and its variants proved the point in 1975.

-If 2015’s done anything, it’s confirmed that Sparks are my band.
-Saw them a couple of weeks ago.
-Extraordinary.
-Incredible that, as someone pointed out recently, they’ve successfully changed their styles as much as Bowie since surfacing around the same time but earned barely a slice of his renown.
-And they didn’t even give in to a decade long slump.
-During the glorious disco period that produced their second biggest song, there was one man they had to turn to.
-“Giorgio Moroder week continues – for most, 2 Sparks albums would be a career peak.
+If 2015’s done anything, it’s confirmed that Sparks as one of my main bands.
+I saw them just a couple of weeks ago.
+Extraordinary how fresh and full of energy they are nearly five decades on.
+Incredible that, as someone pointed out recently, they’ve successfully changed their style as many times as Bowie (after surfacing at the same time) but barely touched his renown.
+And they didn’t even give in to a decade long slump along the way.
+During the glorious disco period that produced their second-biggest song, there was one man they had to turn to.
+“Giorgio Moroder week continues – for most, two Sparks albums would be a career peak.
 The Number One Song in Heaven.”

 “Moroder and Mercury – Love Kills in its originally intended Metropolis enhancing form.”
 One of my earliest albums was The Freddie Mercury album.
-I think it even affected my vocal range (pitch perfect to my ear), but I went years without realising the origins of this haunting song.
+I think it even affected my vocal range (pitch-perfect to my ear), but I went years without realising the origins of this song – managing to haunt with an oppressive wall of sound.
 I still haven’t seen this re-scored Metropolis.
 I will.

 “Moroder week bursts into New Wave with the Life in Tokyo Maxi.” this song wraps itself around your mind.
-The Moroder rhythm is familiar rather than pastiche.
-If anything it proves how capable Moroder was of escaping disco and spearheading the extraordiary sonic adventures of the 1980s.
+The Moroder rhythm is familiar not pastiche.
+If anything it proves how capable Moroder was of escaping disco and spearheading the extraordinary sonic adventures that awaited in the 1980s.
 Yes, sonic adventures.

-You may be getting a pattern by now, but it’s a brilliant one – and then a dip back to film where he broke it.
-I mean, the videos far better than the film…
+You may be seeing a pattern by now, but it’s a brilliant one… So let’s dip back to film where he broke it.
+I mean, the video’s far better than the film…

-#MoroderWeek pelts on to Moroder’s film scores and his self-confessed finest hour 29 years ago.
+#MoroderWeek pelts on to Moroder’s film scores and remember, his self-confessed “finest hour” 29 years ago.

-While in film mode, I can’t remember at all what was rocking the streets of London on 8th August (roadworks?) but it prompted me to say this: “Perfect for the streets of London tonight.
+While in film mode, I can’t remember what was rocking the streets of London on 8th August at all (roadworks?)
+Whatever it was, it prompted me to say this: “Perfect for the streets of London tonight.
 Moroder makes Scarface…”

 “Moroder and Bowie.
 With an odd video that manages to give away nothing about Schrader’s 80s Cat People.
 At all.”
-It was hard keeping this under my cat-skin stove pipe hat.
-More recently used to brilliant effect by Quentin Tarantino in 2009’s Inglorious Basterds of course – that precious list of songs he has and will use in films: Prime heist material if you ask me.
+It was hard keeping this under my cat-skin stovepipe hat.
+A song More recently used to brilliant effect in 2009’s Inglorious Basterds – one of that precious list of songs Quentin Tarantino is slowly rolling out in his films: Prime heist material if you ask me.

-Right up to the present, and while the radio waves have been full of Déjà Vu this summer, it’s hard to find the charm in it.
+Right up to the present, and while the summer radio waves have been full of Déjà Vu, it’s hard to find the charm in it.
 “Modern Moroder – forgoing Sia for Britney… Complete with sound glasses.”

 Actually wait, as of right now – there’s a lyric video (warning: it’s flashy, very flashing light flashy)!
 And features a horrifically scary version of Tron-Moroder.
-Outstanding.
+In its way: Outstanding.

-And then came the end, so quickly, the work done.
-And a great cameo for Top of the Pops that mashes two Moroder tracks together, From Here to Eternity that’s huge but no favourite of mine and then more Donna Summer, because why not? .
+And then came the end, so quickly, the work is done.
+And a great cameo for Top of the Pops that mashes two Moroder tracks together, From Here to Eternity – huge and influential but no great favourite of mine, followed by more Donna Summer, because why not? .
 “An extended end to #MoroderWeek #tache.
 TOTP, Stewpot &… Edmonds- “It’s number one in the discos in the States”…

-A great help to the resurgence, much as the backlash to the excellent Random Access Memories was swift.
-An album that ran through the history of dance music saved one of its biggest honours for the main man.
+A great help to GM’s resurgence, Daft Punk’s Random Access Memories earned some swift criticism, but as it ran through the history of dance music it had the grace to save of its biggest honours for the main man.
 “Replacing Parkinson with Daft Punk was a wise choice.
 Moroder by Giorgio. #Moroderweek“

-Clearly, there was only one place this could end.
-The single edit’s even better than the 12″ – extraordinary.
-And while it’s inevitably the one video where the video preview won’t work, as I right it comes on the radio – surely proving that it’s part of the reason why the sun’s still shining…
+Anyone who knows me understands that there’s only one place this could end.
+The single edit’s even better than the 12″ – utterly extraordinary.
+Inevitably, it’s the one video where the preview struggles to work, but as I write it comes on the radio.
+Pure magic and surely a big part of the sun still shining…

 “And so #MoroderWeek ends.
-And is there a better pop song?
+Is there a better pop song?
 To think Western culture peaked in 1984.”